-As stated at the start of this post the ground anchors we have shown in this post were not the first Delta Ground Anchor produced by the company, the original Delta Ground Anchor was made of stainless steel (pictured below) and these are still sold in packs of 4 or 8.
-You can also by combination packs that provide you with a tent peg puller and a thor hammer for inserting your pegs.
+As stated at the start of this post the ground anchors we have shown in this post were not the first Delta Ground Anchor produced by the company.
+The original Delta Ground Anchor was made of stainless steel (pictured below) and these are still sold in packs of 4 or 8.
+You can also by combination packs.
+These provide you with a tent peg puller and a thor hammer for inserting your pegs.

-These are the same size as the nylon ground anchors (150mm x150mm) and are corrosion resistant, these were the original ground anchors that won the award all those years ago and allows the company to expand and grow.
+These are the same size as the nylon ground anchors (150mm x150mm) and are corrosion resistant.
+These were the original ground anchors that won the award all those years ago and have allowed the company to expand and grow.

 Another product that anyone who regularly camps with their dog may be interested in is their stainless steel dog tether.
 This is a tether that is pegged into the ground with wire pegs.
-It lays flatter to the ground than other types of dog tethers or stakes to minimize the risk of trips or injury to you and your pooch.
+It lays flatter to the ground than other types of dog tethers or stakes.
+This helps to minimize the risk of trips or injury to you and your pooch.

 A Worthy Investment